Solo Traveller Club Host, Tina Richardson, shares some of her favourite highlights of Eastern Canada.

 Prince Edward Island

 Hit the beach!
-With over 90 spectacular beaches tucked into a mere 5,660 square kilometers of coastline, you have your pick of beaches on this island.
+With over 90 spectacular beaches tucked into a mere 5,660 square kilometres of coastline, you have your pick of beaches on this island.
 Consider taking a bike ride.
 The flat, easy, paved Gulfshore Parkway parallels the beach and you’ll find bike rentals all across the island.

 Newfoundland and Labrador